 “This is all you guys spend doing?”
 Valerie asked.

-“Hey, so we have no life besides from sitting around and gossip about our friends,” Ehlo said passively.
+“Hey, so we have no life besides sitting around and gossip about our friends,” Ehlo said passively.

 Jacky suddenly let out a laugh.

 Ehlo eyed him suspiciously.
 “Don’t tell me you lost it.
 Or you don’t believe that you could escape Jo.”

 “No. I just thought that it’s silly how I didn’t investigate like you guys did but just assumed that I’m doomed for good.”